Genivia/ugrep/README.md

 ### Find files by file signatures and magic bytes with -M and -t

-To list all files that start with `#!` hashbangs:
+To recursively list all files that start with `#!` hashbangs:

-    ugrep -R -l '\A#!.*' .

-The same but more efficient using option `-M`:

     ugrep -R -l -M '#!.*' '' .

+To recursively list all Python files (extension `.py` or a shebang):

+    ugrep -R -l -tPython '' .

-Searching Python files, that have extension `.py` or a shebang, for all import
+To list Python files (extension `.py` or a shebang) that have import statements, excluding hidden files:
-statements:

-    ugrep -R -l -tPython -f python/imports .
+    ugrep -R -l --no-hidden -tPython -f python/imports .

 ### Counting matching lines with -c and -g